seb-jones/simple-ini-reader/README.md

 ### Utility

-The source code for the command-line utility is located in `utils`.
+The source code for the command-line utility is located in `util`.
 See the README file in that folder for more infomation.

 ## License
 This software is dual-licensed to the public domain and under the following